Nerve Pain versus Muscular Back Pain – Symptoms, Causes, Treatment

 Various factors contribute to muscular pain, including:

-• Muscle strain due to sudden movements, heavy lifting, or overexertion, which can often happen during work (if you work in an environment that requires physical labour), or during workouts or sport activities
+• Muscle strain strain due to sudden movements, heavy lifting, or overexertion, which can often happen during work (if you work in an environment that requires physical labour), or during workouts or sport activities.

 Nerve pain is commonly caused by conditions that lead to a nerve becoming compressed, such as disc herniation, degenerative disc disease, spinal stenosis, and bone spurs.